-The present strategic plan combined all problem gambling program elements into a unified and integrated plan.
-This plan seeks to inform future decisions, provide strategic direction, and build from program successes to offer a comprehensive approach to service development.
+The present strategic plan is the second DHHS Problem Gambling Services strategic plan that combined all program elements into a unified and integrated plan.
+This plan seeks to inform future decisions, provide strategic direction, and build off of program successes to offer a comprehensive approach to service development.